shonevarkey/Ansible_EC2/README.md

 ### Requirements

-The below requirements are needed on the host that executes this Playbook.
+The below requirements are needed on the host that executes this playbook.

 - Install python boto boto3 and configure AWS ID and Key on the ansible master server.

-### Playbook

 ```
 ---